 I invite you to share in the experience of artistic exploration by being a co-creator with me, through panels you can actually move, environments to walk through and immerse yourself in, tactile, touchable pieces, textural works that visually stimulate, and cell phone sound symphonies that encourage social interconnectivity.

-Impactful experiences as a child that include being legally deaf, the heightened and detrimental affect of human behavior on nature, my desire to find ways to facilitate human interaction through titillating the senses, love of tactile, and a passion for materials explorations, are all catalysts for subject matter that create a hyper-Utopian experience for myself and viewers.
+Impactful experiences as a child that include deafness and celebrating getting out of the hospital when my parents took me to Disneyland, the beauty and affect of human behavior on nature, and a quest to instigate human interaction through sight/touch/sound, are all catalysts for subject matter that create a hyper-Utopian experience for myself and viewers.

 Leisa Rich has Master of Fine Arts, Bachelor of Fine Arts, and Bachelor of Education in Art degrees, and has been teaching for 42 years in schools, arts centers, and universities, across the U.S., Canada, and in her studio.
 Her work is published in numerous books, magazines, on line, and in televised interviews such as PBS' InContext.
 She has also written reviews and articles for national and international magazines, and created videos for arts organizations, magazines and zines.
 She has art works in the permanent collections of Delta Airlines, Emory Healthcare, The Kamm Foundation, The Dallas Museum of Art, The University of Texas, and The University of North Texas, and in many private collections across the U.S., Canada and the EU.